Liliesleaf – Rivonia Museum and heritage site.

 - Starting point is Learning Centre comprising of Resource and Liberation Centre with an introduction film in a state of the art auditorium.
 The Resource Centre library houses 3000 books and footage of over 500 hours of oral recollections and interviews.

-- Liliesleaf provides an insight to events and ideology that defined the liberation struggle against the Nationalist government and the oppressing apartheid regime.
+- Liliesleaf provides an insight to events and ideology that accordingly defined the liberation struggle against the Nationalist government and the oppressing apartheid regime.